-In terms of consumption, the FAO figures show that Dates consumption per capita is the highest in Oman with a value of 68 Kg/capita/year, followed by Saudi Arabia with a value of 34 Kg/capita/year (see figure 3).
-However, consumption statistics on Qatar, and Bahrain are not available.
-The trends of dates consumption per capita in the considered countries is shown to be decreasing during the period 2000 to 2013.
+In terms of consumption, the FAO data show that dates consumption per capita is the highest in Oman with a value of 68 Kg/capita/year, followed by Saudi Arabia with a value of 34 Kg/capita/year (see Fig. 3).